 For servo-connected boards, we can use the EC connection for power control to reboot the board.
 However, loading a kernel is not as easy as fastboot, so we assume your bootloader can do TFTP, and that your gitlab-runner mounts the runner’s tftp directory specific to the board at /tftp in the container.

 Since we’re going the TFTP route, we also use NFS root.
-This avoids packing the rootfs and sending it to the board as a ramdisk, which means we can support larger rootfses (for piglit or tracie testing), at the cost of needing more storage on the runner.
+This avoids packing the rootfs and sending it to the board as a ramdisk, which means we can support larger rootfses (for piglit testing), at the cost of needing more storage on the runner.

 Telling the board about where its TFTP and NFS should come from is done using dnsmasq on the runner host.
 For example, this snippet in the dnsmasq.conf.d in the google farm, with the gitlab-runner host we call “servo”: